 At the level of pure consciousness, which is your true self, you remain the same from birth until death and beyond.
 This is the part of yourself that has the ability to objectively observe how your behaviors, thoughts, mood swings, and emotional responses change on a continuous basis.
 Furthermore, it is at this level that everything is perfect regardless of the circumstances and situations that you find yourself in, and it is at this level where your true self resides.

 It is due to the magnificent nature of the human brain that we begin to associate ourselves with the ego, or self-concept, as we grow older.
 This association, of falsely believing ourselves to be our physical body, cognitions, and societal roles, only grows stronger as we have more experiences.
-By asking ourselves ‘Who am I?’, each and everyday, we can get in touch with the deepest part of your being, pure consciousness, and begin to disassociate ourselves from this false and limiting perspective.
+By asking ourselves ‘Who am I?’, each and every day, we can get in touch with the deepest part of our being, pure consciousness, and begin to disassociate ourselves from this false and limiting perspective.
 As you start to associate with your true self, you begin to experience more happiness on a daily basis and feel connected to those around you.

-There is no doubting the fact that at the deepest level of our beings we all share the same exact desire of finding lasting fulfillment.
-Through personal experience, spiritual sages have came to realize that the happiness that we seek can only be at the level of pure consciousness.
+There is no doubting the fact that at the deepest level of our beings, we all share the same exact desire of finding lasting fulfillment.
+Through personal experience, spiritual sages have come to realize that the happiness that we seek can only be at the level of pure consciousness.
 Therefore, if there is one conscious question that you ask yourself on a daily basis it should be ‘Who am I?’.
 By asking yourself this question, it is certain that happiness, contentment, and fulfillment will blossom in your life.